-What Can a Handyman Do in Clemson, South Carolina?
+What Can a Handyman Do Without a License in Clemson, South Carolina?

 In Clemson (Pickens County), most “handyman”/home repair work can be done without a South Carolina contractor license as long as you stay under the state’s contractor licensing threshold (generally $5,000 per project including labor and materials) and you do not perform licensed trades like electrical, plumbing, HVAC, or gas.
 Even when you’re exempt from a state contractor license, you still typically need a City of Clemson business license and may need building permits depending on the scope of work.